huihangliu/huihangliu.github.io/README.md

     changes you make are automatically reflected by the running service
     - this is useful for blogging locally and testing out how your changes look

+## YAML

+*layout*: post; *title* is a string; *date*: yyyy-mm-dd; *categories* is a list sep by comma; *visible*: true or false.

+- if *visible* is false, then the post will not be listed in the home page, but it's still accessible by url.

+## VS Code

+Add the following settings in the workspace to set the terminal as wsl
+    {
+        //Set terminal as wsl
+        "terminal.integrated.shell.windows": "C:\\Windows\\System32\\bash.exe" // this is the defalut wsl distro
+    }
+Note that tmux in vs code looks bad, please set the default shell as *zsh*.

 ## Remark

     - This code template, cloned from j-mark-hou.github.io, lacks support for mathjax.